2000 AD (comics): Early years

 M.A.C.H.
 1 was killed off in 1978 but a spin-off, M.A.C.H.
 Zero, continued into the 1980s.
 Flesh had a sequel in 1978, set on the prehistoric oceans, and Bill Savage appeared again in a prequel, Disaster 1990, in which a nuclear explosion at the north pole had melted the polar ice-cap and flooded Britain.

 In 1977 2000 AD launched the annual 48-page Summer Special, including a full-length M.A.C.H.
 Zero story drawn by O'Neill.
 The yearly hardcover annual also started in 1977 (cover dated 1978) and would continue till 1990 (dated 1991).

 Pat Mills took over writing Dredd for a six-month "epic" called "The Cursed Earth", inspired by Roger Zelazny's Damnation Alley, which took the future lawman out of the city on a humanitarian trek across the radioactive wasteland between the Mega-Cities.
 McMahon drew the bulk of the stories, with occasional episodes drawn by Brian Bolland.
-The story saw Dredd moved to the colour centre pages for the first time while Dan Dare was given the front page.

 Steve MacManus took over from Gosnell as editor in 1978, starting with prog 86, dated 14 October.
 In that issue 2000 AD merged with Starlord, a second science fiction comic which had been launched by IPC earlier that year.
 As Gosnell was editor of Starlord and 2000 AD at the same time, 2000 AD sub-editor Nick Landau largely edited the latter comic himself during this time.
 Starlord was cancelled after only 22 issues and merged into 2000 AD from prog 86.
 Two Starlord strips strengthened 2000 ADs line-up: Strontium Dog, a mutant bounty hunter created by Wagner and Ezquerra, and Ro-Busters, a robot disaster squad created by Mills.
 Ro-Busters gave O'Neill the chance to spread his artistic wings and led to the popular spin-off ABC Warriors.
 Strontium Dog and ABC Warriors continued to feature in 2000 AD for the next 40 years.
 (A third Starlord series, Timequake, only lasted for four episodes and was not renewed.)
 Dan Dare was suspended while "The Cursed Earth" was finished in time for the merger.
 Wagner returned to Dredd following the merger to write "The Day the Law Died", another six-month epic in which Mega-City One was taken over by the insane Chief Judge Cal, based on the Roman emperor Caligula.